jakobsvenningsson/ovs-sgx/README.md

 ### Run
 Start OvS by executing the startup script: `./startup.sh`.

-**If the project has been compiled with the `SGX_TLS flag, the ca-server (under ./CA_server) has to be running beforehand.
+**If the project has been compiled with the `SGX_TLS flag, the ca-server (under ./CA_server) has to be running before running the startup script.
 Instructions on how to run and generate keys can be found in the README inside of the CA_server folder.**